van100j/tibot/README.md

 - [Node.js](https://nodejs.org/en/), and [npm](https://docs.npmjs.com/getting-started/installing-node) or [Yarn](https://yarnpkg.com/en/)
 - [API.AI account](https://console.api.ai/api-client/#/login)

-Once you've created your [API.AI account](https://console.api.ai/api-client/#/login) go ahead and create your [Agent](https://api.ai/docs/agents).

 You will also need [Google Maps API](https://developers.google.com/maps/get-started/) key, as we'll use some of their APIs to get data related to locations and timezones, specifically:
 - The [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) — to get location related data
-- The [Google Time Zone API](https://developers.google.com/maps/documentation/timezone/intro) — to get location's timezone data
+- The [Google Time Zone API](https://developers.google.com/maps/documentation/timezone/intro) — to get location's timezone data.

+Once you've created your [API.AI account](https://console.api.ai/api-client/#/login) go ahead and create your [Agent](https://api.ai/docs/agents).
+Then, in your created Agent, import the [intents](./data/intents) and [entities](./data/entities) used in this example.

 ## Getting Started